 Stingrays are common throughout the Great Barrier Reef and Whitsundays.
-They are often spotted hiding underneath corals or near reefs, and are commonly spotted at Whitehaven Beach, living in the shallows.
+They are often spotted hiding underneath corals or near reefs and are commonly spotted at Whitehaven Beach, living in the shallows of Hill Inlet.

-Stingrays are rays that are related to sharks and have cartilage instead of bone.
-They are flat and wide with a long whip-like tail and live on the bottom of the ocean, where they hide and feed.
-Their teeth are also flattened to crush shellfish rather than cut them, making them adapted for living on the sea floor.
-Stingrays swim by the motion of their large pectoral fins which are commonly mistaken for 'wings' and move them in wave like motions.
-On their tails, there is a jagged barb, (also known as a stinger, which is razor sharp.
+Stingrays are related to sharks and have cartilage instead of bone.
+They are flat and wide with a long whip-like tail and live on the bottom of the ocean, where they hide in the sand and feed.
+Their teeth are also flattened to crush shellfish rather than cut them, making them adapted for living on the seafloor.
+Stingrays swim by the motion of their large pectoral fins which are commonly mistaken for 'wings' and move them in a wave-like fluid motion.
+On their tails, there is a jagged barb, (also known as a stinger or spine), which is razor sharp.
 Their tails can grow up to 37cm long and their barb is used in self-defence.
 Similar to bees, stingrays will lose their barb once they've struck, so they don't use them unless it's a life or death situation.
 They immediately begin to regrow a new one and will go through several throughout their lifetimes.

 On the underside of the spine are two grooves containing venom, which are only used as a last resort for these animals.
 While most species of rays have venom, few are actually deadly unless you're stung in the chest.
 Their first act of defence is to swim away, which they can do very quickly!
 Best practice if you are walking in the shallows is to shuffle your feet in the sand to let them know you're coming.

 They are extremely docile creatures and are an amazing sight to see while snorkelling or at the beach.
-However when attacked by predators or stepped on, they are whip their tail around the inject their attacker with their venomous barb.
+However, when attacked by predators or stepped on, they whip their tail around to stab and inject their attacker with their venomous barb.
 Due to their size and their tendency to live on the ocean floor, if a human is stung, it is generally in the foot or ankle area.
 It is very unlikely to be stung by brushing against a stinger and generally only happens it the stingray itself strikes you.
 Being stung by a stingray in the foot or ankle isn't too serious and requires little medial attention, although it may hurt a bit!